mbergmann-sh/basicbossGUI/README.md

 BasicBoss GUI is a Qt5 interface to the well-known CBM-Basic 2.0 Compiler "Basic Boss" for the Commodore C64.
 It runs on Windows, but should be easily portable to Linux with a working WINE configuration.

 # Warning
 This code still contains some bugs!
+The app uses german language - there are no translations available yet.

 # LICENSE
 Copyright (C) 2018/2019 by Michael Bergmann.
 Placed in the public domain with some restrictions!